Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 Many factors affect blood cholesterol levels, including family history, age, comprehensive diet, exercise, and smoking.
 A greater intake of saturated fats and trans fats has a larger impact on blood cholesterol levels than dietary cholesterol intake does.

 The nutrient density of eggs and their ability to act as a complete protein source still makes them a brilliant choice for vegetarians and flexitarians.
-If you’re concerned about your personal cholesterol levels as a vegetarian, please consult a medical doctor.
+If you’re concerned about your cholesterol levels as a vegetarian, please consult a medical doctor.

 Vegetarians Can (and do) Eat Eggs!